marxin/texi2rst-generated/sphinx/libgomp/openmp-environment-variables/gomprtemsthreadpools.rst

   ``"1@WRK0:3$4@WRK1"``.
 Then there are no thread pool restrictions for scheduler instance ``IO``.
 In the scheduler instance ``WRK0`` there is one thread pool available.
-Since no priority is specified for this scheduler instance, the worker thread inherits the priority of the OpenMP master thread that created it.
+Since no priority is specified for this scheduler instance, the worker thread inherits the priority of the OpenMP primary thread that created it.
 In the scheduler instance ``WRK1`` there are three thread pools available and their worker threads run at priority four.